threefoldtech/info_grid/src/dashboard/explorer/explorer_graphql_intro.md

 ## Introduction

-GraphQL, or Graph Query Language, is a powerful and flexible query language used for accessing and manipulating data.
+[GraphQL](https://graphql.org/), or Graph Query Language, is a powerful and flexible query language used for accessing and manipulating data.
 It serves as a fundamental component in the ThreeFold Grid ecosystem, offering a standardized and efficient means to interact with and retrieve information from various ThreeFold networks.

 GraphQL allows users to request specific data they need, making it a more dynamic alternative to traditional REST APIs.

 In the context of TFGrid, GraphQL plays a pivotal role in indexing and organizing information related to TFChain, the decentralized blockchain technology powering the ThreeFold ecosystem.
-TFChain's data, including information about nodes, transactions, and network status, is indexed over GraphQL, providing a unified interface for querying the Devnet, Qanet, Testnet, and Mainnet networks.
+TFChain's data, including information about nodes, transactions, and network status, is indexed over GraphQL, providing a unified interface for querying the ThreeFold networks (Devnet, Qanet, Testnet, and Mainnet).

 ## Get Started